GRTLCollaboration/GRChombo/README.md

 GRChombo is licensed under the BSD 3-Clause License.
 Please see LICENSE for details.

 ## Citation
-Please cite our JOSS publication using the following bibtex reference:
+If you use GRChombo as part of a paper, please cite our JOSS publication which you can do using the following BibTeX entry:

 ```
 @article{Andrade2021,